 It depends.
 If you’re being cheap, then the answer is no. If you truly want to capture a moment and don’t even have money for a cup of coffee.
 Then we can talk about it.

-In general though, I think what people have responded to is that it’s pretty apparent that my twitter personality is just me being me.
 I don’t filter myself, I share things that I’m interested in, I complain when I’m having a bad day, and I celebrate people that are doing awesome things.
 The best way to be successful on a social network is to be yourself.
 People can sense if you’re being disingenuous from a mile away.